FhmDmi/Eegle.jl/docs/src/Tutorials/Tutorial Spatial Filters 1.md

 Finally, we obtain ``B=WU`` and ``A=U^TW^+``.

-As a data example we use the [`EXAMPLE_P300_1`](@ref) example P300 BCI example file provided with **Eegle**, selecting 12s from second 70 to second 82.
+As a data example we use the [`EXAMPLE_P300_1`](@ref) example P300 BCI example file provided with **Eegle**, selecting 4s from second 77 to second 81.
 Figure 1 shows the time series of the epoch submitted to spatial filtering (the data ``X``).

 ![Figure 1](../assets/Fig1_Tutorial_Spatial_Filters_1.jpg)
 **Figure 1** *The EEG epoch used as example, along with the amplitude spectra (red) and autocorrelation function (in blue)*

-As it can be seen, there are artifacts due to electrode contact loss, punctually at electrode F4 and all over the epoch at electrode Cz.
+As it can be seen, there are artifacts due to F4 and Cz electrodes contact loss.

 ## SFA